 Almost half of schools in the U.S. were constructed between 1950 and 1969 when asbestos materials were highly prevalent in construction.
 The EPA’s Asbestos Hazard Emergency Response Act (AHERA) requires that accredited inspectors reinspect school buildings at least once every three years to reassess the condition of asbestos-containing materials.
 The inspection notes the current condition of the asbestos materials, allowing for the determination of the relative degree of damage and likelihood of future fiber release.
 Routine surveillance checks must also be conducted every six months to monitor the condition of the asbestos materials.
 As long as asbestos building materials remain in good condition, the EPA states that they pose minimal health risks and recommends that schools leave them in place.

 Schools are also required to develop and maintain Asbestos Management Plans, a copy of which must be kept at each school.
 The plans are required to document the location of asbestos within the school, date of inspection, plans for re-inspections, recommended asbestos response actions, contact information for designated persons, and any action taken to repair or remove ACM.
 The EPA requires that all inspections and response actions be carried out by certified professionals and that all custodial staff attend asbestos awareness training.
-Karl Environmental’s team of asbestos professionals have years of experience performing AHERA services for schools throughout Pennsylvania and New Jersey.
+Karl Environmental’s team of asbestos professionals have years of experience performing AHERA services and asbestos services for schools throughout Pennsylvania and New Jersey.

 Asbestos Operations and Maintenance (O&M) Programs